Ronald Acuña Jr. Player Props: Braves vs. Phillies

 Ronald Acuña Jr. At The Plate

-- Acuna has 65 hits and an OBP of .409 to go with a slugging percentage of .562.
-All three of those stats rank first among Atlanta hitters this season.
+- Acuna has an OPS of .963, fueled by an OBP of .407 to go with a slugging percentage of .556.
+All three of those stats are tops among Atlanta hitters this season.

-- Among qualifying batters in MLB play, his batting average ranks sixth, his on-base percentage ranks sixth, and he is sixth in the league in slugging.
+- Among qualified batters in MLB play, he ranks sixth in batting average, seventh in on-base percentage, and ninth in slugging.

-- Acuna has picked up a hit in 39 of 51 games this year, with multiple hits 20 times.
+- Acuna has picked up a hit in 76.9% of his 52 games this year, with at least two hits in 38.5% of those games.

-- Acuna has an RBI in 19 of 51 games this year, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in three contests.
+- Acuna has had at least one RBI in 36.5% of his games this season (19 of 52), with more than one RBI five times (9.6%).
+He has also been responsible for three or more of his team's runs in three contests.

-- In 31 of 51 games this season, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.